Full employment: Uncertainty

+Measurement

 For the United Kingdom, the OECD estimated the NAIRU (or structural unemployment) rate as being equal to 8.5% on average between 1988 and 1997, 5.9% between 1998 and 2007, 6.2%, 6.6%, and 6.7 in 2008, 2009, and 2010, then staying at 6.9% in 2011–2013.
 For the United States, they estimate it as being 5.8% on average between 1988 and 1997, 5.5% between 1998 and 2007, 5.8% in 2008, 6.0% in 2009, and then staying at 6.1% from 2010 to 2013.
 They also estimate the NAIRU for other countries.
 These calculations have been criticised as lacking any foundation in evidence.

-The era after the 2007-2009 Great Recession shows the relevance of this concept, for example as seen in the United States.
+The era after the 2007–2009 Great Recession shows the relevance of this concept, for example as seen in the United States.
 On the one hand, in 2013 Keynesian economists such as Paul Krugman of Princeton University see unemployment rates as too high relative to full employment and the NAIRU and thus favor increasing the aggregate demand for goods and services and thus labor in order to reduce unemployment.
 On the other hand, pointing to shortages of some skilled workers, some businesspeople and Classical economists suggest that the U.S. economy is already at full employment, so that any demand stimulus will lead to nothing but rising inflation rates.
 One example was Narayana Kocherlakota, President of the Minneapolis Federal Reserve Bank, who has since changed his mind.

-Unemployment and inflation

-Unemployment at Beveridge Full Employment
+Unemployment

 William Beveridge defined "full employment" as where the number of unemployed workers equaled the number of job vacancies available (while preferring that the economy be kept above that full employment level in order to allow maximum economic production).

 This definition allows for certain kinds of unemployment, where the number of unemployed workers equals the number of vacancies.
 Unemployment of this kind can take two forms: frictional and structural.
 Frictional unemployment is where the unemployed are searching for the best possible jobs whilst employers are also searching for the best possible employees to fulfil those jobs.
 Structural unemployment exists when the skills and geographical locations of the unemployed workers do not correspond to the skill requirements and locations of the vacancies.
 In either case, there exists a job for every worker, and a worker for every job.